Memberships & Associations

 University of the Third Age

-An international organisation that offers fantastic educational and social opportunities.
-The University of the Third Age offers retired or semi-retired individuals a platform for lifelong learning.
+An international organisation that offers fantastic educational and social opportunities, the University of the Third Age offers retired or semi-retired individuals a platform for lifelong learning.
 Members are able to share their knowledge, interests and skills in a friendly community of like minded individuals.

 The U3A is a prime example of organisations building a solid community.
 They pride themselves on bringing people together.
 Whether that’s out of a shared love for a particular academic subject or a passion for the creative field.
 Members can get together to discuss history, write poetry or create art; there’s something for every member.

+Is that the value proposition?
+I’d say so.
+What’s more member-centric than making other people the reason to sign up to your organisation?
 The U3A has blossomed around three core principles.
 What’s more, visitors to the website get a free toolkit in addition to:

 • A radio podcast.